Boot ROM: Operation

 Some boot ROMs are capable of checking the digital signature of the bootloader and will refuse to run the bootloader and stop the boot if the signature is not valid or has not been signed with an authorized key.
-With some boot ROMs the hash of the public key needed to verify the signatures is encoded in electronic fuses inside the system on a chip.
-Some system on a chip boot ROMs also support a Public key infrastructure and the hash of the certificate authority(CA) public key is encoded in the electronic fuses instead, and the boot ROM will then be able to check if the bootloader is signed by an authorized key by verifying that key with the CA public key (whose hash is encoded in the electronic fuses)..
+With some boot ROMs, the hash of the public key needed to verify the signatures is encoded in OTP electronic fuses inside the SoC.
+Some systems on a chip boot ROMs also support a public key infrastructure and the hash of the certificate authority (CA) public key is encoded in the electronic fuses instead, and the boot ROM will then be able to check if the bootloader is signed by an authorized key by verifying that key with the CA public key (whose hash is encoded in the electronic fuses).

-That feature can then be used to implement security features or used as a hardware root of trust in a Chain of trust, but once configured, users are denied the freedom to replace the bootloader with the one they want.
-Because of this the feature has raised strong concerns from the free software community.
+That feature can then be used to implement security features or used as a hardware root of trust in a chain of trust, but once configured, users are denied the freedom to replace the bootloader with the one they want without the use of boot ROM exploits.
+Because of this, the feature has raised strong concerns from the free software community.

-Just before jumping to the bootloader, some systems on a chip also remove the boot ROM from the memory mapping, while others do not, making it possible to dump the boot ROM from later analysis.
-If the boot ROM is still visible, bootloaders can also call the code of the boot ROM (which is sometimes documented).
+Just before jumping to the bootloader, some systems on a chip also remove the boot ROM from the memory mapping, while others do not, making it possible to dump the boot ROM for later analysis.
+If the boot ROM is still accessible, bootloaders can also call the code of the boot ROM (which is sometimes documented).

 Suspend to RAM

-When a system on a chip enters suspend to RAM mode, in many cases, the processor is completely off while the RAM is put in self refresh mode.
-At resume, the boot ROM is executed again and many boot ROMs are able to detect that the system on a chip was in suspend to RAM and can resume by jumping directly to the kernel which then takes care of powering on again the peripherals which were off and restoring the state that the computer was in before.
+When a system on a chip (SoC) enters suspend-to-RAM mode, in many cases, the processor is completely off while the RAM is put in self-refresh mode.
+At resume, the boot ROM is executed again and many boot ROMs are able to detect that the SoC was in suspend-to-RAM mode and can resume by jumping directly to the kernel which then takes care of powering on again the peripherals which were off and restoring the state that the computer was in before.

 Specific implementations

 Allwinner

-On many Allwinner System on a chip (A10, A20, A64), the boot ROM either waits for a bootloader to be loaded through USB (if a specific PIN is high) or tries to boot on several peripherals in a fixed order.
+On many Allwinner systems on a chip (A10, A20, A64), the boot ROM either waits for a bootloader to be loaded through USB (if a specific PIN is high) or tries to boot on several peripherals in a fixed order.

 Some Allwinner systems on a chip can verify the signature of the booloaders.
 But most devices being manufactured are not configured for that.
 This has enabled free and open-source software to add support for many Allwinner systems on a chip and devices using them in bootloaders like U-Boot.

 Apple

-On iOS devices, the boot ROM is called "SecureROM".
-It is a stripped down version of iBoot.
-It provides a Device Firmware Upgrade (DFU) mechanism, which can be activated using a special key combination.
+On iPhone, iPad, Apple Watch, iPod Touch, and Apple TV devices, the boot ROM is called "SecureROM" It is a stripped-down version of iBoot.
+It provides a Device Firmware Upgrade (DFU) mechanism, which can be activated using a special button combination.